ermirbeqiraj/board-time/README.md

 - etc

 Very easy to use, quick learnable.
-No need for lessons, books or tutorials.
-Very intuitive.

 - How to do it?
 Check Wiki !
-- Have a question ?
-Feel free to contact!

-####Enjoy it!